khakhalin/notes/00_queue_to_do.md

 * LODs for [[tableau]] - read and document this: https://www.flerlagetwins.com/2020/02/lod-uses.html
 * Read this on [[tableau]]: https://vizpainter.com/
 * what is [[devops]] actually, canonically?
+* Learn to have category column in pd
 * microservices - what they actually are
     * Intro by James Quigley: https://www.youtube.com/watch?v=1xo-0gCVhTU
 * docker - what and how